TaleSpire-Modding/HideVolumeLabelsPlugin/README.md

 Currently you need to either follow the build guide down below or use the R2ModMan.

 ## Usage
+This plugin allows a user to Label Hide Volumes.
+Storage of labels is done via Board Persistence which needs an update.

 ## How to Compile / Modify